alvercau/Project_McNulty/Process_and_results.md

 ## 7. Future considerations

 Startstation was not one of the most predictive features, due to the reason that startstation was included as a combination of latitude and longitude, rather than as a categorical variable.
-More data (more powerfull machine is needed) Multi-output classification: not only predict the end station, but also the end time.
+More data (more powerfull machine is needed).
+Multi-output classification: not only predict the end station, but also the end time.
 I suspect that predicting the end time will be easier (using linear regression) than predicting the end station.
 The predicted end time can be used to restrict the ouptu of the end station calssifier, giving rise to more accurate results.